aburg15/market-watch/README.md

 ### Wins

 - The biggest win was building the app and completing the functionality using a non-Turing provided API.
+API's that have not been vetted may appear to be easier to work with than they really are.
 - Successfully implementing Cypress, Router and React in a non-group project.
 - Filtering the stock data that was fetched from an external API via the use of a search bar.